Renodiya/devopstask/README.md

 Created an account in Github.

-Time required : 4 hours
+Time taken : 4 hours

 **December 9th**